 This is what the secondary setup looked like end 2015: a nice, cozy place to listen to music and watch TV.
 To make this setup possible I had already removed several walls.
 Still, I was unhappy with the placement of the listening sofa.
 Not evident from the pics shared so far, is that with the wall removed, the sofa was now positioned more or less in the hallway.

-So, I set out to do some more construction work in my -ahem- rental appartment.
-The vendor has approved my remodelling work but unless the appartment can be rented as is to the next person, I’ll have to bring it into the old state again.
+See?
+It is blocking the hallway, especially when positioned further into the room for a better sound balance.
+So, I set out to do some more construction work in my -ahem- rental apartment.
+The vendor has approved my remodelling work but unless the apartment can be rented as is to the next person, I’ll have to bring it into the old state again.
 Best not think about that now.

-Then of course the was the backside in the now closed hallway.
+Then, of course, there was the backside in thnow-closeded hallway.
 I stuffed it with Isofix first and after mounting the plasterboards I drilled some holes and filled all remaining cavities with pur foam.

 One solution was a custom made side table positioned over them.
-As it is not a wonder of beauty, I don’t have actual photos of this but a fraction of it can be seen below.
+I don’t have actual photos of this but a fraction of the red box can be seen below.

 Carefully I bent the pipes into position, making sure that they were in a nice curve.
 Luckily the appartment is very recent and so the pipes are not made of copper but a new composite material that can easily be bent.

-Finally I made sure that they were kept nicely in position surrounded with foam and then covered them up with more foam, and then relaid the floor.
+Finally, I made sure that they were kept nicely in a position surrounded with foam and then covered them up with more foam, and then relaid the floor.